FabioORamos/pingnoran/Projects/PingoWebSite/readme.md

 In this project I've tried to use as much AWS as possible.

-As you can see, I'm not really a Front End developer, but the Back End structure is sound! :)

 In this site, I've used:

 - Route 53 to route traffic from www.pingnoran.com to an Application Load Balancer.
 The domain is hosted on AWS.